 The first thing is be more patient.
 Things will come, and it’s possible that you just haven’t found what you are looking for.
 Be aware of what is happening around you and wait a little bit.
 I promise things will be better if you are working hard at it.

 Evaluate Your Openness

-The next thing you need to do after you remind yourself to have patiences is to evaluate yourself.
+The next thing you need to do after you remind yourself to have patience is to evaluate yourself.
 Often if you are thinking what on Earth could be happening, there is usually an easy solution.
 Evaluation is key to success and fixing your problems.
 Are you as open as you’d like to think?
 When I was in my first semester of graduate school, I just wondered why things weren’t as easy as they used to be.
 It used to be easy for me to make friends.
 I was doing all the things that I did during my freshman year.
 I was introducing myself to classmates; I was going to various places on campus.
-I wasn’t very open when I was going to places on campus though; and most of my classmates weren’t my age so if I wanted to connect with them I had to do it on their terms.
-This isn’t so easy for a person right out of college to understand, but after a while I began to think about what I could be doing differently, and there was a lot I could be doing.
+I wasn’t very open when I was going to places on campus though.
+Most of my classmates weren’t my age so if I wanted to connect with them I had to do it on their terms.
+This isn’t so easy for a person right out of college to understand, but after a while, I began to think about what I could be doing differently, and there was a lot I could be doing.

 Talk To Someone